 Season 1 of Gator TAILS has concluded.
 We’ll be back in August of 2022 for the start of Season 2.
 However, you can catch up on all the episodes in Season 1 by using the toolbar (at right) to browse episodes and read up about episodes from Season 1.
-In addition, use the links below to listen to, and subscribe to, Gator TAILS from your favorite podcast platform.
+Alternatively, you can use the links below to listen to, and subscribe to, Gator TAILS from your favorite podcast platform.

 Interesting in Participating?

 Are you a current Allegheny student interested in participating in this podcast?
 If so, Dr. Venesky would love to chat with you!
 Complete this Google Form (which contains a brief questionnaire and also a media release) and Dr. Venesky will be in contact with you.